James-Tipping/UK-Pension-Contribution-Calculator/README.md

 # UK salary sacrifice pension contribution calculator

+### To see this app hosted, click here: [Calculator](https://uk-pension-contribution-calculator-7wusgmuh2hcjcllrarnc7g.streamlit.app)

 When utilising a salary sacrifice scheme, employers and employees typically both contribute towards an employee's pension.
 However, an employee contributing under said scheme reduces their taxable salary.
 Given that income tax, and both employee and employer national insurance (NI) contributions are based on the taxable salary, increasing employee/personal pension contributions can be a tax efficient way of increasing effective overall renumeration.
 Increasing employee pension contributions decreases taxes paid by both parties.